GLASS BLOWER MONUMENT –

 We meet at the Crowne Plaza Hotel (Keystone Room) across from Pittsburgh's South Hills Village, unless so noted on the calendar.
 Note the ACTIVE LINK to a map that will help you find the Crowne Plaza Hotel.

 Dues for the year are $20.
+If you want to receive a PRINTED copy of the Glassblower news-letter, dues are $30.
 If you think that you would like to attend a meeting to learn more about American Glass and our Club, please use the links here and head to the Membership and/or the Contact Us pages.
 The optional dinner at the Crowne Plaza Hotel is $23.00 for members and $27.00 for guests.

 What do I get for my $20.00 membership?